LT Tire Sizes Explained

 You see, overall diameter measures the diameter of the tire after it’s inflated but before it’s put on a vehicle.
 This means that the tire is on a rim and inflated to pressure, but without any weight on it.
 It also means that the overall diameter will be different from the diameter of the tire when it’s not inflated.
 It’s an important distinction because you might get a tire that says 35 and measure it, uninflated, around 33 or 34 inches and think you have room to work with when you actually don’t.

 How to Measure LT Tire Size

 So what if you want to put these tires on your car?
 Or, if you already have them, what if you want to upsize them?
 Or what if you have these tires and want to switch back to metric?
-You could use a converter like this or you can even find a chart like this one:
+You could use a converter like this.

 However, it’s still a good idea to have at least a basic understanding of how to do it yourself.
 That way you can still figure it out if you’re stuck without a converter and you can tell if the converter you’re using is a bit off.

 So, whether you’re upsizing or switching to LT sizes, the first thing you’ll need to do is calculate your tire’s overall diameter (or OD).
 For those math phobes out there, don’t worry!
 It’s not that complicated!
 To get started let’s use size from the chart above, we’ll go with 295/30R26.